James Hatcher Founder’s Fund

 Please note, candidates must be enrolled and certified within 180 days of the scholarship grant date.

 The applications will be judged based on the information submitted.
-A Scholarship Selection Committee will be appointed by the President of Red Mountain Theatre Company in conjunction with the Chairperson of the James Hatcher Founder’s Fund and approved by the Executive Committee.
+A Scholarship Selection Committee will be appointed by the President of Red Mountain Theatre in conjunction with the Chairperson of the James Hatcher Founder’s Fund and approved by the Executive Committee.

 All candidates are considered without regard to race, creed, color, sex, national origin, or sexual preference.
 The decisions of the Committee are final and not subject to challenge.